deephdc/deep-releases/source/releases/rosetta/monitoring/DEEP-2.rst

     <li> INFN
         <ul><li> "s1": OpenStack</ul>
     </ul>
-    meaning that the provider IFCA has one Mesos cluster and two OpenStack instances running while the provider INFN has just one OpenStack installation
+    meaning that the provider IFCA has one Mesos cluster and two OpenStack instances running while the provider INFN has just one OpenStack installation. \\

     In this scenario the OpenStack probe will create two groups (if they don't exist) named <b>IFCA</b> and <b>INFN</b> and it will register metrics under the host name <b>s2</b> and <b>s3</b> for group <b>IFCA</b> and <b>s1</b>for group <b>INFN</b>, meaning that metrics under the host <b>s2</b> and group <b>IFCA</b> will be the ones related to